brunocgf/CertificationUT_DS/BigDataMS&T/Module03/assignment2.md

 Which diagram(s) best illustrates a HDFS cluster configuration that has a replication factor of 3 for 3 files.

 ![](HDFSClusterAssignmentDiagram.png)

+**Answer:**
+a) and c).
+In both cases, there are 3 copies of each block.
+Although case a) seems more reasonable, sin all the blocks seems more contiguous.

 ### Question 7 (2 Marks)